Multiplier ideals and klt singularities via (derived) splittings: Positive characteristic

 \begin{prop}[\cite{ES14} Corollary 6.5] If $R$ is an $F$-finite reduced ring of characteristic $p>0$ and $R\subseteq S$ is a finite extension with $S$ reduced, then

 where $\phi$ ranges over all elements of $\Hom_R(F^e_*S,R)$. \end{prop}

-We give an overview of the construction of quasi-Gorenstein finite covers which we expect is well-known to experts.
+We give an overview of a construction of quasi-Gorenstein finite covers in characteriztic not equal to 2 which we expect is well-known to experts.
 See, for example, the construction in the proof of \cite[Theorem~8.5]{Kawamata:1988}.
 We include the argument here for the convenience of the reader.

+\begin{definition} We say that a commutative local ring $R$ is \emph{quasi-Gorenstein} if $R\simeq\omega_R$.
+More generally, we say a commutative Noetherian ring $R$ is quasi-Gorenstein if all of its local rings are quasi-Gorenstein. \end{definition}

 \begin{lemma} Let $R$ be a normal commutative Noetherian ring of essentially finite type over a field $k$ of characteristic not equal to 2.
 Then $\Spec R$ has a quasi-Gorenstein finite cover. \end{lemma}